matr1xpooh/java-lint-assert/Readme.md

 ## Features:
 1. Prints the number of assert calls in each test method to the console
 1. Excludes ignored/disabled test classes and methods from linting
-1. Exclude tests that throw expected exceptions
+1. Excludes tests that throw expected exceptions
 1. Limits the lint to recursively search from a top level package (for ex. 'org.samples')
 1. Allows verbose output
 1. Optionally loads test classes from the classpath
-1. Optionally condenses output to print only assert-less tests
+1. By default, prints only assert-less tests.
+Can be instructed to print all tests.

 ## Supported Testing Frameworks:
 - JUnit 4